rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 task clean
 ```

 It's not much, but it can take the fiddlyness out of changing environments or subscriptions when testing Terraform deployments.
 Add any extra variables you need and go to town.
-No more trying to remember what you need to provide, the taskfile remembers the logic required.
+No more trying to remember what you need to provide, the taskfile will remember the logic required, leaving you free to quickly test the code you require.